 The print quality settings can be found in the top left-hand corner of the window.
-For most filaments, there will be Standard, High Speed, and High Detail options.
-Some of the more exotic filaments may only have a Normal/Standard profile.
+For most filaments, there will be High Quality, Normal Quality, or Fast Quality options.
+Some of the more exotic filaments may only have a Normal Quality profile.

-High Detail
+High Quality

 Designed to give greater detail and finer objects.
-This will have a smaller layer height, which will make each layer thinner, so that curves seem more natural and walls seem less noticeable.
+This will have a smaller layer height, which will make each layer thinner, so that curves seem more natural and walls seem less noticable.
 This setting will also require more layers to be laid down, increasing overall print time.